-Texas A&M AgriLife Extension Service (AgriLife): AgriLife agents arrived and will be assisting TAMFS and seven (7) County Extension Agents to undertake damage assessments.
-AgriLife is coordinating with Texas Search and Rescue (TEXSAR) to bring in donation management teams to augment existing AgriLife representatives at Hemphill and Hutchinson Animal Supply Points.
-TEXSAR representatives worked with HEB to donate \$30,000 for hay.
-A total of eleven requests for AgriLife assistance have been received and were forwarded to AgriLife field representatives to contact the affected landowners.
+Texas A&M AgriLife Extension Service (AgriLife): AgriLife currently has (16) personnel working at the Pampa Animal Supply point, (5) personnel at the Borger Animal Supply Point, (5) personnel supporting the Canadian Animal Supply point, (2) personnel assisting the Texas A&M Veterinarian Emergency Team located in Canadian, and (1) liaison at the Incident Support Team (IST).
+AgriLife agents continue assisting TAMFS and seven (7) County Extension Agents to complete damage assessments.
+AgriLife is coordinating with Texas Search and Rescue (TEXSAR) to distribute resources to all three animal supply points.
+A total of (39) requests for AgriLife assistance have been received and were forwarded to AgriLife field representatives to contact the affected landowners.